South Walney

+Other breeding bird species include common eider, Eurasian oystercatcher and common ringed plover.
 The reserve is the home of the Walney Bird Observatory which collates bird records from across the island.
 Around 300 species of bird have been recorded on Walney Island since the foundation of the bird observatory in 1964.

 Facilities

 South Walney Nature Reserve is open daily 10am to 5pm (4pm in winter).
 The road to the reserve can be affected by high tides.

 There are bird hides.
 A seal webcam went live in 2016.